marissaade/fmg-calculators/README.md

 - **What Is My Monthly Budget** (`what-is-my-monthly-budget/`) - Prefix: `wimb-`
 - **Debt or Invest** (`debt-or-invest/`) - Prefix: `doi-`
 - **Saving for College** (`saving-for-college/`) - Prefix: `sfc-`

-### Legacy Calculators (Pending Update)
-These calculators have not yet been updated to match the new design patterns and will be updated in the future:

 - **Comparing Investments** (`comparing-investments/`) - Prefix: `ci-`
-  - Still uses "Calculate" button pattern
-  - Forms are not pre-filled
-  - Does not auto-calculate on page load
-  - Missing slider implementations where applicable

 ## Key Features